10 Best State Park Campgrounds For Big Rigs

 Taking a trip to Bogue Chitto is a great way to explore the natural beauty and wildlife of Louisiana.
 With its warm climate and high humidity, water activities are the main attraction of this park.
 Canoeing, kayaking, fishing, and boat trips are all popular pastimes, but there are also unique hikes and caves in this area.

 Driveways and pull-through parking can extend up to 90 feet, which makes this a perfect destination for big rig campers.
-The campground is highly rated at 9.0/10 on Campground Reviews.
+The campground is highly rated at 9.0/10 on RV LIFE Campgrounds.

 10. Fall Creek Falls State Park, Tennessee